tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 = Local database settings settings =

 * **Auto updating (once a month)**
-  If `Enable`, Maxmind GeoLite database will be downloaded automatically by WordPress cron job.
+  If `Enable`, geolocation databases will be downloaded automatically by WordPress cron job.

 = Record settings =